MsSonyDonna/IASC-2P02/README.md

 # ABOUT ME

 I am a creative person who is also a fulltime employee, mom, grandmother, and a current student of Interactive Arts and Sciences, upgrading to an Honours Degree.
-I am quickly discovering Digital Humanities is a fascinating field of study and one I hope to pursue with continued studies once I have achieved my Honours.
+I am quickly discovering Digital Scholarship is a fascinating field of study and one I hope to pursue with continued studies once I have achieved my Honours.

 ![](Digital Humanities.JPG)